-Since long-grain rice is the most common type of rice that a recipe will (most likely) be calling for, we’re going to go a little more in depth over which rice will substitute best for each type.
+Since long-grain rice is the most common type of rice in many recipes, here's a more in-depth synopsis for which rice will substitute best for each type:

-- Basmati – Use white or Jasmine, which will have shorter, stickier grains.
+- Basmati rice – Use white or Jasmine, which have shorter, stickier grains.

-- Brown – White will have less fiber, will cook quicker and will need less liquid.
-Converted rice is another easy substitute for brown that will cook quicker.
+- Brown rice – White has less fiber, will cook quicker, and will require less liquid.
+Converted rice is another easy substitute for brown that cooks quicker.

-- Converted – Brown will take longer to cook and will need more liquid.
-White will be stickier and will take a little longer to cook.
+- Converted rice – Brown takes longer to cook and requires more liquid.
+White is stickier and takes a little longer to cook.

-- Jasmine – Basmati will take longer to cook and is less sticky.
+- Jasmine rice – Basmati takes longer to cook and is less sticky.
 White rice is another easy substitute.

-- White – Brown will take longer and more liquids to cook.
+- White rice – Brown takes longer (and more liquid) to cook.
 Wild is firmer, but still a good option.
-Converted will cook quicker and won’t be as sticky.
-Instant is always a great choice, but it cooks much quicker, so be careful how you’re using it as a rice substitute.
+Converted cooks quicker and won't be as sticky.
+Instant is always a great choice, but it cooks much quicker, so be careful how you're using it as a rice substitute.

-The most important thing when swapping out rice types within a recipe is to make sure you cook your rice substitute for the appropriate amount of time and liquids the package calls for.
-It’s no fun to bite into a hard, dry mess because your brown rice needed more time and liquid than the normal white rice uses.
+The most important thing when swapping out rice types?
+Cook your rice substitute for the appropriate amount of time and liquids the package calls for.
+It's no fun to bite into a hard, dry mess because your brown rice needed more time and liquid than the normal white rice uses.
 Just trust us on that one, mkay?